Vahidlari/aiApps/ragora/README.md

 ## ✨ Key Features

-- **📄 Specialized Document Processing**: Native support for LaTeX documents with equation preservation and citation tracking
+- **📄 Specialized Document Processing**: Native support for processing different document formats through different utility modules.
+The current release supports LaTeX parsing, as well as EMail handling.
+Further document formats are planned to be added incrementally.
 - **🏗️ Clean Architecture**: Three-layer design (DatabaseManager → VectorStore → Retriever) for maintainability and flexibility
 - **🔍 Flexible Search**: Vector, keyword, and hybrid search modes for optimal retrieval
 - **🧩 Composable Components**: Use high-level APIs or build custom pipelines with low-level components